MFranceschi6/vscode-swift-test-adapter/README.md

 ## Support

 This extension is really new so I suppose bugs will be frequent, feel free to open any [issue](https://github.com/MFranceschi6/vscode-swift-test-adapter/issues) if you find something or you want to propose a new feature

+And also I would really appreciate it if you can find 5 minutes to review this extension in the marketplace